refractproject/refract-spec/refract-spec.md

 ## Media Type for Specification Format

+The proposed media type for this spec are as follows.

+* `application/vnd.refract` for Full Refract
+* `application/vnd.compact-refract` for Compact Refract
+* `application/vnd.embedded-refract` for Embedded Refract

-The proposed media type for this spec is `application/vnd.refract`.
-All namespaces defined within this project SHOULD append the name of the namespace to the base media type.
+All namespaces defined within this project SHOULD append the name of the namespace to these base media types separated by a period (i.e. `application/vnd.refract.custom-namespace`).

 ## Base Element